Are you wondering where to stay in Seoul?

 Jogyesa Temple and Bukchon Hanok Village are located in Jongno-gu.
 The former is a lovely example of a traditional Buddhist temple, while at the latter, visitors can see traditional Korean houses.

-Staying in Jongno-gu also means it’s simple to see the Changing of the Guard ceremony that takes place at Gwanghwamun Gate, browse Gwangjang Market for flea market finds or to stop at the street food stalls for a bite to eat.
+Staying in Jongno-gu also means it’s simple to see the Changing of the Guard ceremony that takes place at Gwanghwamun Gate, browse Gwangjang Market for flea market finds, or stop at the street food stalls for a bite to eat.

 READ MORE: PERFECT SOUTH KOREA PACKING LIST